 How Much Your Pregnancy Will Really Cost You

-Whether you have insurance or not, you can get hit with a sky-high hospital bill after delivering your baby.
-We’ve got the scoop on what your prenatal health care costs will be and how to keep them down.
+With or without insurance, you can get hit with a sky-high hospital bill after delivering baby.
+Here's the scoop on how to keep your healthcare costs down.

 We wish we could give you a firm number, but prenatal health care and delivery costs vary radically.
 How much you’ll pay will depend on factors like where you live, whether you have any complications and whether you have a vaginal birth or a c-section.
 But here are some ballpark figures: Prenatal care and delivery costs can range from about $9,000 to over $250,000 (quite a range, huh?).
 But before you freak out, know that we’re talking without insurance.
 With health insurance, the bulk of these expenses could be covered — but that’s not always true.